Wind Advisory from SUN 6:00 AM CST until SUN 6:00 PM CST

-Wind Advisory from SUN 6:00 AM CST until SUN 6:00 PM CSTNew
+Wind Advisory from SUN 6:00 AM CST until SUN 6:00 PM CSTUpdated

 Issued by National Weather Service – LaCrosse, WI